ATY02/angry-chef/README.md

 SWEN-356 Course Project

+## Overview

+The Angry Chef Chatbot (also known as RamsayAI) engages in cooking-related conversation with its users, answering questions about cooking and giving recipe suggestions.
+It has been programmed to emulate the personality of the celebrity chef Gordon Ramsay; while it gives its responses to user prompts angrily and usually accompanied with insults, it answers questions and gives proper responsses to highest extent it can.

 ## Prerequisites

 Make sure Python3 is available on your machine - this API is using version 3.11.
 If you have multiple versions of